tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 - Requires Vault 1.17 or later.
 - Added complexity:
     - `identity/oidc` needs to be configured and enabled.
-    - Ensure that Vault's openid-configuration and public JWKS APIs are network-reachable by Azure.
+    - Ensure that Vault's `openid-configuration` and public `JWKS` APIs are network-reachable by Azure.
     - Short-lived credentials enhance security but are more complex to integrate and manage frequent credential rotations effectively.
-- Ensure `api_addr` is set to external API URL.
+- Ensure `api_addr` is set to the external API URL.
 - Would not be able to have an Azure mount in the tenants that use the `client_id` & `client_secret` generated from the `platform-team` mount as they are so short-lived.
-You can, however, set up Azure mounts in each tenant with the same config as the platform team.
+However, you can set up Azure mounts in each tenant with the same config as the platform team.
-    - An alternative would be to take advantage of `group_policy_application_mode`: [Secrets management across namespaces without hierarchical relationship](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces-secrets-sharing).
+    - An alternative would be to use `group_policy_application_mode`: [Secrets management across namespaces without hierarchical relationship](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces-secrets-sharing).

 ### Notes
 - HCP Vault is 1.15 🤦‍♂️
 - `vault_identity_oidc` gets created every time!
-- No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins'
-    - This looks correct; however, I feel this is an MSFS cache issue, waiting until 12:00 to test again.
+- If you get the error `No matching federated identity record found for presented assertion audience 'https://<vault_url>:8200/v1/platform-team/identity/oidc/plugins'`, this is likely a cache issue.
+Wait for the cache to refresh and test again.
 - If you get `No matching federated identity record found for presented assertion issuer`, then the `vault_identity_oidc` in `modules/2-vault-azure-secrets-engine/main.tf` is incorrect.

 ## To Deploy
 For this, we need Vault deployed using HTTPS, and it must be network-reachable by Azure.

-One approach for this was to use a proxy; this did not work in my testing, and I've switched to deploying Vault on an EC2 node as described before.
-However, my previous proxy notes can be found [here](./vault-proxy-notes.md).
+In my previous tests, using a proxy didn't work, so I switched to deploying Vault on an EC2 instance.
+You can find the proxy notes [here](./vault-proxy-notes.md).

-In order to have a Vault node that is available to HTTPS, and it must be network-reachable by Azure, I am using a different Vault install on EC2.

-* Use the [tf-ec2-vault](./tf-ec2-vault/) repository to provision an EC2 instance.
+1. Use the [tf-ec2-vault](./tf-ec2-vault/) repository to provision an EC2 instance.

 ```bash
 cd tf-ec2-vault